Over the Atlantic Ocean in a suit – Stanisław Skarżyński

 In order to meet the demand for another spectacular air raid, the Bomber Command planned to use all available aircraft, including Blenheims, Hampdens, Whitleys and Bostons.
 However, this still made just 960 aircraft.
 After the personal intervention of Winston Churchill, the Coastal Command additionally assigned 102 of its aircraft for Bremen.

 Among 1,067 bombers that took-off this night for Bremen, was Vickers Wellington Mk.II Z8528, SM-R, commanded by F/Lt Edward Rudowski.
-However, for this raid it had an additional crew member – after a gap of almost one month, G/Capt Stanisław Skarżyński joined the crew for his third ´millennium raid´.
-The records about this flight are not clear, but most probably the Wellington was captained by P/O Józef Szybka, with Skarżyński being his second pilot and Rudowski took the position of the gunner.
+However, for this raid it had an additional crew member – after a gap of almost one month, G/Capt Stanisław Skarżyński joined the crew for his third ´thousand-bomber raid´.
+The records about this flight are not clear, but most probably the Wellington was captained by P/O Józef Szybka, with Skarżyński being his second pilot and Rudowski as one of the gunners.

-During the third ´thousand-bomber-raid´ the Bomber Command lost 48 aircraft, including the Wellington SM-R, the sole loss of No. 305 Squadron.
+During the third ´thousand-bomber raid´ the Bomber Command lost 48 aircraft, including the Wellington SM-R, the sole loss of No. 305 Squadron.
 There are many versions about what happened this night, that could be found in publications and studies about Skarżyński and his life.
-Sadly, most of them stretches the truth while telling about the last flight of ´Polish Lindbergh´.
+Sadly, most of them stretches the truth while telling about the last flight of the ´Polish Lindbergh´.

 The Vickers Wellington SM-R took-off at 23:15 hours, as the first one from the squadron and carrying one 4,000 lbs bomb (commonly nicknamed as ´cookie´).
 On the way to the target, somewhere over the Dutch coast, the left engine stalled.
 The crew had no other choice than abandon the mission and, after jettisoning the ´cookie´, set course back home.

 Sadly, the pilot was not able to maintain the altitude and SM-R, reportedly piloted by Skarżyński himself, at 02:00 hours ditched in the North Sea, 14 miles off Yarmouth (however, the Operations Record Book of the squadron indicates 40 miles).
 The sea was heavy that night, but the crew managed to abandon the aircraft, and board the dinghy launched by the navigator.
-All but one – while leaving the aircraft Skarżyński was hit by a wave and washed to the port side of Wellington.
+All but one – as Skarżyński was hit by a wave and washed to the port side of the Wellington bomber, while leaving the aircraft.

 Although the official Bomber Command records say laconically that ´Skarżyński was hit by a wave as he left the aircraft and was drowned´, the very end of his life was probably a much bitter moment.
 The crew of SM-R reported that they could hear Skarżyński calling for help for about thirty minutes.
 Sadly, it was neither possible to determine his position nor to control the dinghy turning randomly on the rough sea.